zdoom-docs/staging/md/ZScript/Types.md

 Any other identifier used as a type will resolve to a class, structure or enumeration instance.

-An instance type that is nested within another type can be accessed through a similar syntax to member access.
-If the nested type is prefixed with a `.` it will always be from global namespace, otherwise it will be from the current namespace.
+An instance type that is nested within another type could be accessed through a similar syntax to member access according to the grammar, however, this won't actually work, and only the first identifier will be used.

 | Type                      | Argument |
 | :---                      | :------: |